manticoresoftware/manticoresearch/manual/english/Server_settings/Searchd.md

 In [RT mode](../Read_this_first.md#Real-time-mode-vs-plain-mode), use `auth = 1` to enable authentication.
 Manticore stores authentication data in `auth.json` under [data_dir](../Server_settings/Searchd.md#data_dir).
 Use `auth = 0` or omit the setting to disable authentication.

 In [plain mode](../Read_this_first.md#Real-time-mode-vs-plain-mode), set `auth` to the authentication file path.
+Do not use `auth = 1` in plain mode.

-When authentication is enabled, the daemon creates the authentication file if it is missing and validates it on startup.
+When authentication is enabled, the daemon creates the authentication file if it is missing.
+Before the first bootstrap, missing or empty storage is valid, including a zero-byte file, whitespace-only file, empty JSON object, or empty users and permissions arrays.
+Full authentication JSON is written after bootstrap.
+On startup, the daemon rejects invalid paths, unreadable files, group- or world-readable files, malformed JSON, duplicate stored secrets, and invalid auth data shape.
+Keep the file private; files created by the daemon use mode `600`.

 <!-- intro -->
 ##### RT mode: